awsdocs/aws-codebuild-user-guide/doc_source/build-caching.md

  You can save time when your project builds by using a cache\.
 A cache can store reusable pieces of your build environment and use them across multiple builds\.
 Your build project can use one of two types of caching: Amazon S3 or local\.
 If you use a local cache, you must choose one or more of three cache modes: source cache, Docker layer cache, and custom cache\.

 **Note**
 Docker layer cache mode is available for the Linux environment only\.
 If you choose this mode, you must run your build in privileged mode\.
+CodeBuild projects granted privileged mode grants its container access to all devices\.
+For more information, see [Runtime privilege and Linux capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) on the Docker Docs website\.

 **Topics**
 + [Amazon S3 Caching](#caching-s3)